Skip to content

 • Self-Host a Local AI Coding Workhorse

-Run Gemma 4 or Qwen3-Coder locally via Ollama or llama.cpp in Docker, then delegate mechanical coding tasks to it while Claude handles the thinking.
-Free tokens, zero leakage.
+Self-host Gemma 4 or Qwen3-Coder via Ollama or llama.cpp in Docker, then let Claude delegate the grunt work to it.
+Free tokens, zero code leakage.

 • ddrescue vs TestDisk vs PhotoRec